 Lifestyle choices can also lead to prominent dark circles around the eyes.
 These may include:

-Hand in hand with preorbital dark circles is periorbital puffiness, or saggy bags below the eyes.
+Hand in hand with dark circles is periorbital puffiness, the dreaded saggy bags below the eyes.
 Allergies, excessive salt consumption, and diseases like the flu cause fluid to build up below the eyes.
-The saggy bags exert more pressure on the skin and blood vessels which surround the eyes making dark circles appear even more prominent.
-That’s for young people.
-As with dark circles, many old people get periorbital puffiness no matter what.
+The saggy bags exert more pressure on the skin and blood vessels surrounding the eyes making dark circles appear even more prominent.